rgrannell1/kea/README.md

 ### Cascading Style

-This small program gets every parametre used in the R language.
+In this style data is fed into the type constructor ```x_```, and methods are called off that object.
+This small program gets every parametre used in the R base library.

 ```javascript
 x_(ls("package:base"))$